digimp/Arduino-Sketch-for-Vgate-BA100-car-battery-monitor/README.md

 <img src="https://github.com/user-attachments/assets/73caa2bc-0c64-47a8-8ef3-320c89e8cf9a" width="200">

+#### <a name="Update"><a/>Update

-Update: Here below is the result of the formula built to align the voltage values to the reference table.
+Here below is the result of the formula built to align the voltage values to the reference table.
 You can find the formula on the codes area.

 <img src="https://github.com/user-attachments/assets/aa3cc17e-857b-4972-b1e1-bdfa290562de" width="250">